Playingtygre/choc_pizza/README.md

-This is a read me
+This is an attempt to recreate the chocolate pizza pdf page.
+The lab instructions are located here: https://github.com/codefellows/seattle-201d25/tree/master/class-10-js_debugging-wireframe_part_2/lab